GNDR-WOMEN'S STUDIES

 3 Credits (3)

 This course introduces students to key concepts, debates, and analytical tools informing Women's, Gender, and Sexuality Studies.
 As an interdisciplinary field of study, Women’s, Gender, and Sexuality Studies employs academic perspectives from a range of disciplines and theoretical approaches.
 It also incorporates lived experience and social location into its object of analysis.
 Though content will vary according to the expertise and focus of the instructor, this course will develop tools through readings and assignments that critically analyze how gender and sexuality are shaped by different networks of power and social relations and demonstrate how the intersections of race, class, disability, national status, and other categories identity and difference are central to their understanding and deployment.
 In addition to feminist thought, areas of focus might include gender and sexuality in relation to social, cultural, political, creative, economic, or scientific discourses.
 This class is recommended for those with a general interest in the topic area as well as for those seeking a foundational course for further study.
+May be repeated up to 3 credits.

 Learning Outcomes